 The Heart Truth Champions represent faith-based, civic, women's, and/or health organizations.
 They may be community leaders, health educators, wellness directors, nurses, or other individuals who work at the local level and talk directly to people about their health.
 Most importantly, The Heart Truth Champions offer access to an extensive community network, especially populations of women that bear a disproportionate burden from heart disease.
 Champions are selected based on their current position and involvement in health education and community outreach in their local area.
-Click here to see photographs from the training program.
+Training program photographs are available for viewing.

 Over the past year, The Heart Truth Champions have taken a leading role in creating opportunities to participate in local community activities to raise awareness of women and heart disease.

-The Champions trained in 2013 completed their 6-month commitment to the Heart Truth Champions program.
-These Champions included community health advocates from: Tupelo, MS; Mobile, AL; and Balitimore, MD.
+The Champions trained in 2014 completed their 6-month commitment to the Heart Truth Champions program.
+These Champions included community health advocates from: Philadelphia, PA; Chicago, IL; San Diego, CA; and New York, NY.

-The 2013 Champions have planned and implemented a total of 23 events, reaching more than 2,664 people over the past 6 months.
-These events included health fairs, locally organized wear red events, health seminars, educational workshops, heart disease risk factor screenings, luncheons with heart healthy recipes, organized walks, presentations at parenting classes on heart health, on-air interviews with local heart disease survivors, and Red Dress® Sunday events at faith based institutions.
+The 2014 Champions planned and implemented a total of 44 events, reaching more than 1,700 people.
+These events included health fairs, cooking sessions, educational workshops, heart disease risk factor screenings, organized walks, presentations on heart health at the Consulate of Mexico, and events coordinated with faith based institutions.